anooplab/pyar/README.md

 pyar-cli options files
 ```

-There are other scipts for a few automation tasks.
+There are other scripts for a few automation tasks.

 ## pyar-tabu
 pyar-tabu can be used for